tsaarikivi/avot/README.md

 `npm i -g @avot/avot`

-### Overview
+### Get Started

-- To your project structure create an avot configuration file
+1. To your project structure create an avot configuration file
-- To your project structure create a template directory for avot to scaffold a new service
+2. To your project structure create a template directory for avot to scaffold a new service from
+3. To your project structure create a directory for avot to scaffolde the new service to `eg. backend/services`
-- Run `avot new` if you have avot.json in the root of your project or `avot new --path path/to/avot.json`
+4. Run `avot new` if you have avot.json in the root of your project or `avot new --path path/to/avot.json`

 ### Configuration File